ammaaraslam7/py-webscraper/README.md

 # py-webscraper
-Very basic use of python webscraping
+This is a test for working with `request`s and `bs4` in python for basic webscraping